Navigation

 Do's ✅

-• Clearly indicate that more content is available and can be loaded.
+• Show clearly that more content is available

-• Use concise and meaningful labels like “Load More”, “Show More”, or “See More Results”.
+• Pick concise, meaningful labels: "Load More", "Show More", or "See More Results"

-• Ensure a smooth transition when new content loads.
+• Keep transitions smooth when new content loads

 Don'ts ❌

-• Don’t load excessive content at once; keep it manageable.
+• Never load excessive content at once; keep batches manageable

-• Don’t disrupt the existing layout when inserting new content.
+• Avoid disrupting the existing layout when inserting new content

 Accessibility & UX